gui2de/ppol6818-ys1004/README.md

 samples drawn from a fixed population of 10,000 observations.
 The results suggest that the estimated coefficients remain relatively stable as sample size increases, indicating that the estimator is both unbiased and consistent.
 Furthermore, Table 1 and Figure 2 show that the standard error of the estimated coefficients decreases with larger sample sizes, demonstrating the expected gain in precision.
-This implies that as the sample size grows, our estimates become not only more stable but also more reliable, narrowing the uncertainty around the true parameter value 2.
+This implies that as the sample size grows, our estimates become more stable and reliable, which narrows the uncertainty around the true parameter value 2.

 **Table 1.** Average Regression by Sample Size with Fixed Population
 | r(N)   | r(beta)  | r(SEM)   | r(ci_high) | r(ci_low) |